Meeting Time: July 22, 2021 at 5:30pm PDT

 • Default_avatar

-Bill Motmans about 3 years ago
+Bill Motmans over 3 years ago

 Nothing in the General Plan will promote diversity or affordability.
 Allowing overbuilding on relatively small lots will create more traffic and parking issues, neither of which are addressed here.
 The city will be taking a giant leap without a fair assessment of all the issues.
 Allowing "by right" building without any oversight other than that of planners will take away any input neighbors might have about the ultimate livability and comfort of the neighborhoods they helped create by their mortgage payments and taxes.